TeaseAI/Tease-AI/README.md

 		* @MetronomeUp(): Increases the current bpm by a number. @MetronomeUp(30) to add 30bpm.
 		* @MetronomeDown(): Decreases the current bpm by a number. @MetronomeDown(30) to subtract 30bpm.
 		* @MetronomeRandom(): Starts the metronome with a random bpm within a range. @MetronomeOn(60,120) for a bpm between 60bpm and 120 bpm.
-	* @DebugSkipModule: Skips the current module and loads a link, or skips the current link and starts taunts.
-(1885)
+	* @DebugSkipModule: Skips the current module and loads a link, or skips the current link and starts taunts. (markus)
 	* @ResumeStroking: A copy of @StartStroking.
 (1885)
 	* @PauseStroking: A copy of @StopStroking, but allows for resuming the previous state instead of resetting.
 (1885)
 	* @OrgasmDecide: A copy of @DecideOrgasm.
 (1885)
 	* @GiveUpAllow: Calls a GiveUpALLOWED response.
 (1885)
 	* @GiveUpDeny: Calls a GiveUpDENIED response.
 (1885)
 	* @StopVideo: Stops the current video. (swift69)
-	* @PlayVideoNoWait: Plays a video using a secondary player. (swift69)
+	* @PlayVideoNoWait: Plays a video but continues the current script instead of waiting for the video to end. (swift69)
 	* @JumpVideoXXX: Jumps the current video position. (swift69)
 		* @JumpVideo(): Jumps to a specific percentage, 0 if no parenthesis. @JumpVideo(50) for 50%.
 		* @JumpVideoUp(): Jumps up by specific percentage, a random amount if no parenthesis. @JumpVideoUp(10) for 10%.